Atlanta Nursing Home Abuse Attorney

 For nearly 40 years, the attorneys at Blasingame, Burch, Garrard & Ashley, P.C., have successfully represented victims of nursing home abuse and neglect in Atlanta and across the State of Georgia.
 Our dedicated team cares deeply about our clients and fights diligently to defend their interests.

 We understand the harm nursing home abuse can cause, and we ensure nursing homes are held accountable for their actions.
 We will provide you and your loved one support and advice throughout the legal process and fight to secure the compensation you deserve.

-To speak with a qualified Atlanta nursing home abuse attorney, contact our offices at 706-354-4000 or fill out an online form today.
+To speak with a skilled Atlanta nursing home abuse attorney, contact our offices at (706) 354-4000 or fill out our online form today.